sype/sre-agent/README.md

     <p>Open-source implementation for an Site Reliability Engineer (SRE) AI Agent.</p>
 </h3>

-# What does it do?
+## What does it do?

 SRE agent is an AI agent that can monitor application and infrastructure logs, diagnose issues, and report on diagnostics following an error in an application.
 Hook up your Kubernetes cluster, GitHub repository and Slack and let the agent summarise and diagnose issues to your team.

+This project contains all of the application code for the agent, e.g., the MCP client, MCP servers, and an LLM service.

 https://github.com/user-attachments/assets/5ef19428-d650-405d-ba88-848aeef58fef